bralca/Arbitrage_Public/README.md

 - cryptopia
 ```

-# How can I use standard arbitrage?
+# How can I use it?

 Base Url